Tips on Travelling During a Pandemic

 If you are planning to travel to an area where a pandemic virus is present, you must be very careful.
 Many local conditions can spread a pandemic virus to travelers.
 Those with the highest risk of getting an illness while traveling include people who travel to developing countries, where local water and food supplies may be contaminated.

 The year 2009 saw a swine flu pandemic that originated in Mexico.
 It spread worldwide in the spring and early summer of 2009, causing significant health problems.
 Most hospitalized patients had underlying conditions such as asthma, diabetes, cardiovascular disease, pregnancy, or obesity; many were also immunosuppressed.
 To prevent the spread of the virus, the World Health Organization (WHO) and the US Centers for Disease Control and Prevention (CDC) recommend to everyone wear a mask while traveling.
+Wearing a mask significantly reduces the chances of virus particles entering your airways, so head to StringKing or a similar site to find a face covering that will meet medical standards.
+This will not only help to protect you, but it will also help to protect others around you if you are infected.

 Traveling in a country where a pandemic is spreading is always a risk.
 However, there are some simple actions that you can take to help you avoid getting ill.
 The first step is to find out which pandemic is affecting your destination.
 Some pandemics spread quickly across the country, while others are isolated to a single province or city.